Photo credit: Regina Akhankina

 SLIGHTLY MORE PERSONAL BIOGRAPHY:

-Although I was born and raised in Australia, I grew up as a writer in Canada.
+I'm Australia by birth, with Welsh and Scottish parents, but I was born and raised as a writer in Canada.
+And 95% of my poetry was written across the homelands of the WSÁNEĆ and the Lekwungen, in the city known as Victoria (from its coffee shops and libraries, to its beaches and grasslands).
 My primary influences are Canadian poets: Dione Brand, John Thomspon, Tim Lilburn, Anne Simpson, Patrick Lane, and academic mentor/advisor, Lorna Crozier to name a small few.
 I enjoy being challenged and expanded by the work of writers from around the world, but the (mostly) Canadian poets I absorbed during my university years largely shaped my internal poetic landscape.
 I'm deeply grateful to Canadian poetry.

 Writing is a way that I can process my inner world, or respond to the outer world.
 If you've read Cult Life, you may have noticed that it's largely memoir, and I do see much of my work as a record of my life.
 But I also use writing as a way to explore art and nature, myth and spirituality, and my relationship to these things.
 It seems to me that poetry is a blueprint of the consciousness, or a distillation of human thinking and experience at any given time in history.
-And nowadays, with the planet in crisis, and social media eating up large portions of our lives, it feels more important than ever to write--writers (and may I say poets, in particular) are the record keepers, visionaries, radicals, close and careful watchers of the natural world, and of the human world...
+And nowadays, with the planet in crisis, and social media eating up large portions of our lives, it feels more important than ever to write--writers (and may I say poets, in particular) are the record keepers of the human world, the visionaries and radicals, the close and careful watchers of the natural world...
 I think all artists are, but I like talking about poets and writers.